Children's Medical Fund (CMF)

 The Children's Medical Fund Luncheon began as the Cancer Fund Luncheon in 1989 at the Waldorf Astoria in New York City and was followed by a second Cancer Fund Luncheon in 1990.
 These successful events provided funds for Memorial Sloan Kettering Hospital, for the Greek Children's Cancer Fund and for the Kids-n-Cancer program.
 In 1991, this event was officially named the Children's Medical Fund Luncheon, and it became a biennial event hosted on a rotating basis within the Direct Archdiocesan District and eight Metropolises of the Archdiocese.

-Since its inception, the National Philoptochos has raised nearly $3 million for the Children's Medical Fund, and has awarded over $2.6 million in grants to hospitals and organizations.
+Since its inception, the National Philoptochos has raised approximately $3.3 million for the Children's Medical Fund and has awarded over $2.8 million in grants to hospitals and organizations.
 The remaining funds have been disbursed for children in need through grants handled by the Social Services department at the National Philoptochos office.

 - Children's Medical Fund Luncheon Grants 1991- 2015 (biannual info)